NL Common Ground

 Social content

-Illustrations and animations can be used to create social content.
+The illustrations and animations can be used to create social content.
+Here you can find some examples.
+See chapter 5 for templates and tools.

 Socials